rickballard/CoCivium/admin/outreach/KickOpenAI/Appendix/CoCivium_OpenAI_Bugs_Appendix_2025-08-12.md

 <!-- status: stub; target: 150+ words -->
-# CoCivium → OpenAI: Workflow Bugs, Blocks, and Requests for Fixes
+# CoCivium™ → OpenAI: Workflow Bugs, Blocks, and Requests for Fixes
 **Date:** 2025-08-12
 **Authors:** Rick (user) and ChatGPT (assistant)

 ---

 ## 0) Executive Summary
-We rely on ChatGPT Plus (GPT‑5 Thinking / GPT‑5 / GPT‑4o) for day‑to‑day repository grooming, documentation authoring, and governance design under the **CoCivium** initiative.
+We rely on ChatGPT Plus (GPT‑5 Thinking / GPT‑5 / GPT‑4o) for day‑to‑day repository grooming, documentation authoring, and governance design under the **CoCivium™** initiative.
 Over the past weeks we have hit recurring workflow blockers that slow basic operations (reporting bugs, memory hygiene, file artifact delivery, repo reading, and model selection).
 This appendix documents **repro steps, impact, and concrete fixes** we’re requesting.
 A short public post will link to this file.

 ---